pws5068/Portfolio/source/_posts/2013-08-16-git-bisect-saves-the-day.markdown

 [Git Bisect](https://www.kernel.org/pub/software/scm/git/docs/git-bisect.html) the tool you never knew you needed but shouldn't live without.

-In short, bisect allows you to find the commit that introduced a bug or unexpected side-effect without reading through hundreds of lines of diffs. <!-- more -->Git bisect automates this process by jumping between commits and allowing you to run your project to see if the bug is still there.
+In short, bisect allows you to find the commit that introduced a bug or unexpected side-effect without reading through hundreds of lines of diffs. <!-- more -->Git bisect automates this process by jumping between a range of commits and allowing you to run your project to see if the bug is still there.
 Lets see one scenario where this comes in handy.

 Earlier today I was hunting down a display issue in the [Sincerely Ink](https://itunes.apple.com/us/app/ink-cards-personalized-greeting/id477296657) iphone app.
 The problem was small but multi-faceted so a few files were changed in the process.
 After fixing the problem, I switched gears & worked on refactoring some duplicate code into shared submodules.